jlshen2011/leetcode/README.md

 ### Natural Language Processing

 ### Python & R
-I intentiionally don't recommend any advanced books, as the best way of learning is by practicing once you get yourself started
+I intentiionally don't include any advanced books, as the best way of learning is by practicing once you get yourself started
 * [Python for Data Analysis, 2nd Edition](http://shop.oreilly.com/product/0636920050896.do) **(Written by the author of numpy)** - Book
 * [An Introduction to R](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf) **(Official R documentation, best quick tutorial)** - Article